Djokovic–Federer rivalry: Comparison of ATP Masters titles

-Djokovic has won a record 38 Masters titles and Federer has won 28.
-Both of Djokovic and Federer sit one-two on the list of players who have won the most Masters titles on hard courts in the Open Era with Djokovic at 27 and Federer at 22.
+Djokovic has won a record 40 Masters titles and Federer has won 28.
+Djokovic and Federer sit one-two on the list of players who have won the most Masters titles on hard courts in the Open Era with Djokovic at 28 and Federer at 22.
+Federer and Djokovic won their first ATP Masters event in 2002 and 2007 respectively.
+Since then, the only ATP Masters events missed in their respective careers were: Federer: Monte-Carlo (clay) and Rome (clay); Djokovic: Hamburg (clay) and Madrid (hard indoor).